 Soundproofing Recording Studios

 Recording Studios are typically multi-room facilities that require maximum sound quality and minimum bleed from room to room.
-For broadcast, voice-over, recording, mixing, rehearsal, editing or dubbing, the ability to acoustically isolate one room's noise from the next, and then control the reverberation times wtithin each space, will play a critical role in the success of any music studio setting.
+For broadcast, voice-over, recording, mixing, rehearsal, editing or dubbing, the ability to acoustically isolate one rooms noise from the next, and then control the reverberation times within each space, will play a critical role in the success of any music studio setting.
 More than any other commercial space we treat, there is no greater need for premium sound quality than the recording studio market.
 For new build or retrofit, the sound proofing treatments available at NetWell are state-of-the-art and designed to meet your every need.

-To isolate one room's noise from the next, we refer you to the Walls and Ceiling sections of this Applications Guide where we outline the steps involved in treating these surfaces with our "density + disconnection" sound proofing formula.
+To isolate one rooms noise from the next, we refer you to the Walls and Ceiling sections of this Applications Guide where we outline the steps involved in treating these surfaces with our "density + disconnection" sound proofing formula.
 Our dB-Bloc sound barrier treatment can be applied to new build, exposed frame, or finished surface common walls or ceilings to deaden noise bleed.
 It's a layering system that can trigger up to a 90% collapse in sound bleed through common surfaces.
 If you have a drop ceiling grid system, our Ceiling Caps can deliver comparable results by placing an acoustic "lid" over your room to combat sound transmission.

-Once your studio rooms are properly insulated from each other, then we attack the finished surfaces within each room to combat and absorb the unwanted sound reverberations.
-Without absorbingi your echoes, your studio space will experience bacxkground noise that will distort the sounds you are creating.
+Once your studio rooms are properly insulated from each other, then we attack the finished surfaces within each room to combat and absorb the unwanted sound wave reverberations.
+Without absorbing your echoes, your studio space will experience background noise that will distort the sounds you are creating.
 But with an absorption coefficient introduced to your studio, the background noise can be captured, collapsing your echoes and delivering greater clarity back to your original sounds.
 With NetWell's sound panel systems capturing your echoes, premium sound quality is produced for both vocals and musical instruments.

 These sound barrier, acoustical panel and ceiling tile products are featured in our Product Bin.
 For low budget residential projects, the Pyramid Foam Panels are the most common treatment.
 These are lower cost, easy to self install acoustical foam panels designed to capure echo.
 Get the 3" thickness and call our help desk at 1-800-638-9355 with your room's dimensions, we will calculate how many panels your project will need based on room size.